cyverse-archive/Conrad/README.markdown

 ### Listing Genome References

 Let's say you want to get a list of all genome references in the database, it's pretty simple, and I'm gonna break it down for you.

 There are two forms of endpoints that retrieve 'all' genome references.

-``
-The first being '/all-genome-references'
+1. `'.../all-genome-references'`
     This will return ALL references including ones marked as 'deleted'.

-The second being '/genome-references'
+2. `'.../genome-references'`
     This will return just the references that are not marked as 'deleted'.
-``

 Imagine Conrad is running on localhost at port 3000, then the command to list all genome references is: